 - Interactions with third-party apps and websites.

 When users disable WAA, they expect their data will no longer be tracked or stored.
-The lawsuit alleges that Google failed to honor this expectation, continuing to track users through alternative methods, including embedded code in third-party apps.
+However, the lawsuit alleges that Google continued tracking users through alternative methods, including embedded code in third-party apps.

 Google’s Defense